 Go ahead and call me crazy (believe me, I am!), but I find all that snipping, sorting, organizing, and filing to be relaxing.

-One of my favorite ways to spend a Sunday afternoon is with a cup of tea (this kind is my absolute favorite!), a pair of scissors, and the weekly coupon flyers.
+One of my favorite ways to spend a Sunday afternoon is with a cup of tea (this kind is my current favorite!), a pair of scissors, and the weekly coupon flyers.
 Nothing to think about, or clean, or do…..just cut.

 But I didn’t always have a wacky love for this money-saving pastime.
 With aching back and bleary eyes I cut out every single coupon I might possibly use, and many I never would.
 Then, I filed every little square of paper.